 This pub, near the Five Ways roundabout, has an unusual name.
-In the 19th century the owner, Mercedes Griffiths, had a small cottage with a licence to sell beers and ales.
+In the 19th century the owner, Mercedes Griffith, had a small cottage with a licence to sell beers and ales.
 She made many applications to be able to sell wines and spirits as well, but was always refused on the grounds that her premises were too small.
 Eventually she was able to buy the cottage next door, and so the ‘case was altered’, and she got her full licence.
 The road it stands in has also been renamed ‘Case Lane’ after the pub.

 Other ‘The Case is Altered’ pubs